Deterministic evolution of gauge fields through a singularity: Abstract

 \section{Abstract}

-Recent studies have demonstrated the possibility to uphold classical determinism within gravitational singularities, showcasing the ability to uniquely extend Einstein's equations across the singularity in certain symmetry-reduced models.
-This extension can be achieved by allowing the orientation of spatial hypersurfaces to dynamically change.
-Furthermore, a crucial aspect of the analysis revolves around the formulation of the dynamical equations in terms of physical degrees of freedom, demonstrating their regularity at the singularity.
-Remarkably, singular behavior is found to be confined solely to the gauge/unphysical degrees of freedom.
-This paper extends these results to gravity coupled with Abelian and non-Abelian gauge fields in a symmetry-reduced model (homogeneous anisotropic universe).
-Near the Big Bang, the dynamics of the geometry and the gauge fields is reformulated in a way that shows that determinism is preserved, assuming a change in orientation at the singularity.
-The gauge fields are demonstrated to maintain their orientation throughout the singularity, indicating that the predicted orientation change of spatial hypersurfaces holds physical significance.
-This observation suggests that an observer can discern the specific side of the Big Bang they inhabit.
+The nature of gravitational singularities has been questioned by some recent research, challenging the notion that classical determinism breaks down at these points.
+By allowing for dynamic changes in the orientation of spatial hypersurfaces, Einstein’s equations can be uniquely extended across singularities in certain symmetry-reduced models.
+A key step in this work was to reformulate the dynamical equations in terms of physical degrees of freedom.
+The singular behavior, it turns out, is confined to the gauge or unphysical degrees of freedom, and the physical ones evolve smoothly through the singularity.
+This paper builds on these findings, extending them to a model of gravity coupled with Abelian gauge fields in a homogeneous but anisotropic universe.
+The study reveals that near the big bang, the dynamics of geometry and gauge fields can be reformulated in a way that preserves determinism, provided there is a change of orientation at the singularity.
+Intriguingly, the gauge fields are shown to maintain their orientation through the singularity, unlike the spatial hypersurfaces.
+This suggests that the predicted orientation change of spatial hypersurfaces has physical significance, potentially allowing an observer to determine which side of the big bang they occupy.
+These results are proved to extend also to non-Abelian gauge fields with only one spatial component.